-To our knowledge our trial is one of the first trials that suggests peer-led interventions can mobilise demand for biomedical HIV prevention in adolescents and youth43-45.
+To our knowledge our trial is one of the firstto suggest that peer-led interventions may mobilise demand for biomedical HIV prevention in adolescents and youth43-45.
 There has been growing body of evidence to show the effectiveness of community based HIV care.
 A meta-analysis of community health care workers role in supporting HIV treatment found that it significantly improved viral suppression (pooled OR: 1.40 95% CI 1.06–1.86)46 and more recently a multi-component peer-mentor intervention among adolescents living with HIV in Zimbabwe showed significant improvements in virological suppression over two years47 48.

 Evidence for similar peer-based interventions to support biomedical HIV prevention for young people is, however, more limited.
 A systematic review of reviews on the cascade of HIV prevention identified 54 peer-based interventions of which the majority were amongst female sex workers44.
 Only 12 studies focused on young people; these consisted of peer-education in schools or participatory learning approaches to empower young men and women to take greater control over their sexual and emotional relationships.
-The outcome in the majority were improvements in knowledge, sexual behaviour, condom use or HIV testing, rather than biological outcomes or engagement with biomedical interventions44.
+The outcome in the majority was improvements in knowledge, sexual behaviour, condom use or HIV testing, rather than biological outcomes or engagement with biomedical interventions44.
 Our findings on the acceptability and effectiveness of trained peer-navigators to enable youth engagement with biomedical prevention suggests that area-based trained peer-navigators are an untapped resource to engage young people with biomedical HIV prevention.
 Trials are ongoing to test the effectiveness of HIV serostatus neutral peer-mentorship to reduce transmissible HIV in adolescents and youth in this setting.

 Strengths and limitations:

 The main strength of our study was that our evaluation of using oral HIVST to mobilise demand for biomedical HIV prevention used an area-based peer-navigator intervention that could be feasibly scaled up in similar rural settings in high-HIV-incidence areas of sub-Saharan Africa.
 Limitations include much higher intercluster variation than expected, reducing power for our primary outcome in women aged 18-24.
 However, the direction of effect we found for this primary outcome was similar to the statistically significant secondary outcome among all young people aged 18-30, providing confidence that our conclusions likely apply to women aged 18-24 too.
 One of the challenges with trials of HIVST is ascertaining linkage to care and prevention.
-Whilst we used multiple methods to ascertain the outcome of linkage to care, some participants may have linked to care outside of the surveillance area or may have not been identified by the data clerks when attending clinic and so we may have underestimated the linkage to care.
+We used multiple methods to capture linkage events that could be linked to the peer navigator pair (cluster) from which they were recruited.
+This protected against inter-cluster contamination, however, some linkage events could be missed.
+Moreover, participants may have linked to care outside of the surveillance area or may have not been identified by the data clerks when attending clinic and so we may have underestimated the linkage to care.
 This would, however, have been likely to affect all arms equally, and so should not affect the study findings.
+This was an exploratory trial where pairwise comparisons were planned from the outset.
+However, multiple testing can give rise to family-wise type 1 error rate that is non-nominal.
+This needs to be considered in interpreting these results.
 Finally, PrEP was a new biomedical intervention in our setting.
 Experience from other settings suggests that time is needed for a novel biomedical intervention to embed, especially amongst young women.
 In our trial young men and women aged 25-30 accounted for nearly 60% of those who linked to PrEP/ART: with longer duration we may have seen demand for PrEP increase amongst the younger women.